CaptchaFox/captchafox-wordpress/readme.txt

 == Installation ==

-1. Install the plugin via the WordPress.org plugin repository or upload the `captchafox` folder to the `/wp-content/plugins/` directory.
+1. Install the plugin via the WordPress.org plugin repository or upload the `captchafox-for-forms` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin on the **Plugins** page (**Plugins > Installed Plugins**).
 3. Enter your Site Key and Secret Key in the **General** settings tab (**Settings > CaptchaFox**)
 4. Enable CaptchaFox for your installed form plugins (**Settings > CaptchaFox > Plugins**)